TheDigitalCatOnline/blog_source/pelican/content/introduction-to-hashing.markdown

 where it is known (or evident) that each string begins with a different letter, suddenly our hash function becomes a perfect choice to build a searchable data structure, because **given this input set** there are no collisions.
 So, an analysis of the practical inputs is always paramount when we consider hash functions, as theoretically poor functions may perform very well on specific sets of inputs.

 A very good example of such an analysis can be found in the source code of the Python language.
 The implementation of dictionaries contains an in-depth discussion of the choices made when implementing the hashing mechanism behind those structures.
 You can find it [here](https://github.com/python/cpython/blob/v3.6.5/Objects/dictobject.c#L132).
+If you never approached data structures I recommend starting from a simpler explanation, however, as you might be intimidated by that discussion.
+You will find a good basic tutorial on hash tables in any data structures course or textbook.

 # Final words